7th International AMD-Symposium

 Adnan Tufail (London/GB)

-Application of deep learning-based automated segmentation in OCT on AMD55 L
+Application of deep learning-based automated segmentation in OCT on AMD

 Aaron Lee (Washington/USA)